United Kingdom

 Reforms that took effect in the past year include:

-• Legislation has been enacted in the United Kingdom that introduces the following elements of the Organisation for Economic Co-operation and Development's (OECD’s) Pillar Two rules:
+• Legislation was enacted in the United Kingdom that introduced the following elements of the Organisation for Economic Co-operation and Development's (OECD’s) Pillar Two rules:

-• An Income Inclusion Rule (IIR), known locally as the ’multinational top-up tax‘, which requires large UK-headquartered multinational groups to pay a top-up tax where their foreign operations have an effective rate of less than 15%.
+• An Income Inclusion Rule (IIR), known locally as the ’multinational top-up tax‘ (MTT), which requires large UK-headquartered multinational groups to pay a top-up tax where their foreign operations have an effective rate of less than 15%.

-• A domestic minimum top-up tax (DMTT), which requires large groups (including those operating exclusively in the United Kingdom) to pay a top-up tax where their UK operations have an effective rate of less than 15%.
+• A domestic minimum top-up tax (DMTT), intended to be a qualified domestic top-up tax (QDMTT), which requires large groups (including those operating exclusively in the United Kingdom) to pay a top-up tax where their UK operations have an effective rate of less than 15%.

 Both were enacted as part of Finance (No. 2) Act 2023 and apply for accounting periods beginning on or after 31 December 2023.